 - Mouth breathing

 If your child has any of these problems or habits, we encourage you to schedule an appointment with our office so we can provide your child with an examination.
 It is important to note that just because your child is being seen by an orthodontist now, it doesn’t necessarily mean he or she will need to begin treatment right away.
-In fact, most children do not begin active orthodontic treatment until they are between the ages of 9 and 14.

 Now that you know when to bring your child in for an orthodontic evaluation, it’s time to learn when you should be seen by an orthodontist.
 Are you self-conscious about your smile because your teeth are out of alignment?
 Do you routinely cover your mouth when around other people to hide your smile?
 If so, this is a great time for you to take the first step toward improving your smile by giving our office a call!
 Our Chapel Hill orthodontists will provide you with a thorough exam followed by a discussion of your potential treatment options, which could be anything from conventional metal braces to clear removable aligners.